Economy of Solomon Islands: Economic history

 Until 1998, when world prices for tropical timber fell steeply, timber was Solomon Islands main export product.
 In recent years, Solomon Islands forests were dangerously overexploited.

 Solomon Islands was particularly hard hit by the Asian financial crisis even before the ethnic violence of June 2000.
 The Asian Development Bank estimates that the crash of the market for tropical timber reduced Solomon Island's GDP by between 15%-25%.
 About one-half of all jobs in the timber industry were lost.
 The government has said it will reform timber harvesting policies with the aim of resuming logging on a more sustainable basis.

 In the wake of the ethnic violence in June 2000, exports of palm oil and gold ceased while exports of timber fell.

 Economic sectors

 Cash crops

 Important cash crops and exports include copra and palm oil.

 Gold

 In 1998 gold production began at Gold Ridge on Guadalcanal.

 Fishing

 Exploitation of Solomon Islands' rich fisheries offers the best prospect for further export and domestic economic expansion.
 A Japanese joint venture, Solomon Taiyo Ltd., which operated the only fish cannery in the country, closed in mid-2000 as a result of the ethnic disturbances.
-Though the plant has reopened under local management, the export of tuna has not resumed.
+Though the plant has reopened under local management, the export of tuna has resume now but under Soltuna and NFD.